joey-mcadams/code_samples/jira_integration/readme.md

 ### SETUP
 Run the `get_start_elk.sh` script to get the required docker container and start it.

+### TO USE (In progress)
+Run the following scripts.

+`python3 jira_ticket_maker.py`

+In a separate terminal

+`python3 jira_ticket_getter.py`

+That will start feeding Jira random tickets and pushing the High and Highest tickets into the ELK container.

+Results can be viewed in Kibana with a simple graph (will be updated).

 ###  PORTS
 5601 - Kibana web interface.